 The church of St. George in Kałków was built around the middle of the 13th century.
 The parish priest named Laurentius in the village was recorded in 1295, the church itself was recorded only in 1300.
 In the 18th century, the chapel was added from the north side, and in the nineteenth century, the western porch.
 In the first half of the 20th century it was again rebuilt: this time the presbytery was extended considerably.

 The church was located on a small, fenced off hill in the center of the village.
-It is a Romanesque-Gothic temple built of brick in the monk bond and sandstone in decorative and construction elements, on the plan of an isosceles cross, with a tower over a single-bay nave, transept in the middle and chancel on the east, flanked from north and south by two annexes.
+It is a Romanesque-Gothic temple built of bricks in the monk bond and sandstone used in decorative and construction elements, on the plan of an isosceles cross, with a tower over a single-bay nave, transept in the middle and chancel on the east, flanked from north and south by two annexes.